 Farmers' Protest: 9th round of govt-farmer talks concludes, next meet on Jan 19

-New Delhi, Jan 15: Farmers union and three central ministers on Friday committed to continue holding direct talks to resolve the over-one-month-long deadlock over three agri laws, with Agriculture Minister Narendra Singh Tomar urging farmer leaders to be flexible in their approach as has been done by the government.
+New Delhi, Jan 15: The ninth round of talks between farmer unions and three union ministers on Friday ended with stalemate over new agricultural laws.
+The two sides will meet again on January 19.

-The ninth round of talks between farmers unions and three central ministers got underway on Friday afternoon and discussions were held on all the three laws before the lunch break.
+Farmers union and three central ministers on Friday committed to continue holding direct talks to resolve the over-one-month-long deadlock over three agri laws, with Agriculture Minister Narendra Singh Tomar urging farmer leaders to be flexible in their approach as has been done by the government.

 Rahul Gandhi leads Congress protest in support of agitating farmers